theforeman/smart_proxy_shellhooks/README.md

 # Smart Proxy Shell Hooks

 Provides an endpoint for foreman_webhooks plugin executing binaries (shell scripts, python scripts, anything).
-Remember CGI? :-)

 ## Installation

 Install the plugin using the foreman-installer.
-Never enable this service via HTTP endpoint, only HTTPS with authentication using client certificate should be used.
+Never enable this service via HTTP endpoint, only HTTPS with authentication using client certificate and with trusted hosts should be used.

-Open up `/var/lib/foreman/shellhooks` to see some examples, these are harmless stubs that does nothing.
+Open up `/var/lib/foreman-proxy/shellhooks` to see some examples, these are harmless stubs that do nothing as a starting point.

 ## Writing scripts

-Script must be placed in `/var/lib/foreman/shellhooks` having a name consisting of alphanums, dash or underscore.
+Script must be placed in `/var/lib/foreman-proxy/shellhooks` having a name consisting of alphanums, dash or underscore.
 The file must be executable.
 To see list of availble and valid scripts matching the requirements, perform:

     $ curl -s https://localhost:9090/shellhook/ | jq
     {